-EXHIBIT C - CONTRACTOR'S DATA PRIVACY AND SECURITY PLAN
+APPENDIX C - CONTRACTOR'S DATA PRIVACY AND SECURITY PLAN

-CONTRACTOR'S DATA PRIVACY AND SECURITY PLAN NA - we do not collect client information
+CONTRACTOR'S DATA PRIVACY AND SECURITY PLAN

-The Educational Agency (EA) is required to ensure that all contracts with a third-party contractor include a Data Security and Privacy Plan, pursuant to Education Law § 2-d and Section 121.6 of the Commissioner's Regulations.
+The Educational Agency is required to ensure that all contracts with a third-party contractor include a Data Security and Privacy Plan, pursuant to Education Law § 2-d and Section 121.6 of the Commissioner's Regulations.
 For every contract, the Contractor must complete the following or provide a plan that materially addresses its requirements, including alignment with the NIST Cybersecurity Framework, which is the standard for educational agency data privacy and security policies in New York state.
-While this plan is not required to be posted to the EA's website, contractors should nevertheless ensure that they do not include information that could compromise the security of their data and data systems.
+While this plan is not required to be posted to BOCES's website, contractors should nevertheless ensure that they do not include information that could compromise the security of their data and data systems.